mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 Patching can be to partially update any k8s resources (nodes,pods, deployments,etc).
-In this scenario, we are going to create an nginx container application using the kubectl and  with some label, then update the label.
+In this step, we are going to create an nginx container application using the kubectl and  with some label, then update the label.

 - Let's create a pod in the default namespace and add the label env=prod.
   `kubectl run nginx --generator=run-pod/v1 --image=nginx --labels=env=prod`{{execute}}